* Actor, director

 While on the set of the popular 1988 film Bull Durham, Robbins met actress Susan Sarandon and started a romantic relationship with her.
-Although the two never wed, they remained a couple for 21 years and had two children together — the first of whom they named Jack Henry Robbins (b.
-1989), after Jack Henry Abbott, the convicted murderer and self-proclaimed communist whose infamous release from prison in 1981 was aided by Norman Mailer.
+Although the two never wed, they remained a couple for 21 years and had two children together.
+The first of those children was a boy born in 1989; the couple named him Jack Henry Robbins, after Jack Henry Abbott, the convicted murderer and self-proclaimed communist whose infamous release from prison in 1981 was aided by Norman Mailer.

 Professing devotion to “freedom of expression,” Robbins in 1999 joined such luminaries as Norman Mailer, Arthur Miller, Rob Reiner, Susan Sarandon, and Susan Sontag in signing a full-page ad in the New York Times criticizing New York City Mayor Rudolph Giuliani’s effort to suspend public funding for the Brooklyn Museum of Art, after the museum had exhibited Chris Ofili’s depiction of the Virgin Mary covered in elephant dung and surrounded by pornographic images.

 In July 2000, Robbins was a signatory to a political advertisement in the New York Times calling for an immediate end to America’s economic sanctions against Iraq.
 The ad charged that the U.S. was responsible for “killing … over one million Iraqis, mostly children under five.”
 Fellow signers included Ed Asner, Joan Baez, Daniel Berrigan, Philip Berrigan, Noam Chomsky, Ramsey Clark, William Sloane Coffin, Richard Dreyfuss, Mike Farrell, Thomas Gumbleton, Rev. James Lawson, Liam Neeson, Rosie O’Donnell, Susan Sarandon, Pete Seeger, Martin Sheen, and Howard Zinn.